bulwinkel/Wakeful/README.md

 [![Get it on Google Play](art/en-play-badge.png)][1]

-Quick settings tile that keeps your screen on.
+Wakeful is a Quick Settings Tile that keeps your screen on for as long as you need it... that is all

 Thanks
 ------